gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.InformationAddress.md

 > `optional` **address\_line**: `string`[]

-- Contact address of the sales channel
+- Contact address of the sales channel.

 ***